-This 100-hour initial internship is designed as an orientation to the internship experience and should be taken concurrently with the candidate's first year of coursework.
-It includes a mandatory orientation seminar and requires the completion of the Professional Learning Communities Leadership Project, the Distributed Leadership Portfolio, and the School Indicators Analysis Project.
-Candidates will be evaluated at the conclusion of EDU 5400 with the North Carolina School Executive Evaluation Rubric for Preservice Candidates and will be required to demonstrate acceptable scores before progressing to EDU 5500: School Executive Internship II.
+This initial internship is designed as an orientation to the internship experience and should be taken during the candidate's first year of coursework.
+It will include a mandatory orientation session and requires the completion of weekly reflections which will be submitted to the internship supervisor.
+Candidates will be evaluated at the conclusion of EDU 5400 with the North Carolina School Executive Evaluation Rubric for Pre-service Candidates and will be required to demonstrate acceptable scores before progressing to EDU 5500.
 Two credits.